PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Leaderboard/ActionScript Leaderboards.md

 ## Setting up the Event Log Request

-You'll need a function that calls the Event that submits the player's score.
-Make a function that builds the [LogEventRequest](/API Documentation/Request API/Player/LogEventRequest.md) to pass through the score value.
-The *requestBuilder* has been triggered for when the timer of the game reaches 0.
-The player's score will be sent after the game session ends.
-Call the previously made *Event key* of the Event (for more information see the Portal's Leaderboards tutorial) and set the *SCORE* attribute.
+You'll need a function that calls the Event that submits the player's score:
+* Make a function that builds the [LogEventRequest](/API Documentation/Request API/Player/LogEventRequest.md) to pass through the score value.
+* The *requestBuilder* has been triggered for when the timer of the game reaches 0.
+* The player's score will be sent after the game session ends.
+* Call the previously-made *Event key* of the Event (for more information see the Portal's Leaderboards [tutorial](./README.md)) and set the *SCORE* attribute.

 ```

 if (endTime <= now)
 	  {
 		timer.stop();